Table of contents

 Fixing big issues

-Obviously, fixing broken links (those with a 404) are highest priority:
+Fixing broken links (those with a 404) should be your highest priority:

 Find out why a url is now offline and where it was moved too (old urls not properly redirecting happens more often than you think), find a suitable alternative or remove the link from your page altogether.